 The landscapes in the Douro Valley are breathtaking.
 Here, terraced vineyards and rolling green hills extend out as far as the eye can see.

 The Douro Valley has been producing wines for more than 2,000 years.
-Thus, it is one of the oldest winemaking regions in the world.
-Considering the almost ethereal ambiance, it may also be one of the most beautiful winemaking regions.
+It is one of the oldest wine regions in the world!

 Douro Valley Tours

-A popular way to visit the Douro Valley is to do so on a wine tasting tour like this one.
+A popular way to do a Douro Valley day trip is to do so on a wine-tasting tour like this one.
 These tours combine a visit to the picturesque villages of the Douro Valley (Pinhão, Peso da Régua, etc), with tasting and tours at several wineries.

-Douro Valley tours include pickup and dropoff in Porto.
-As such, you don’t have to worry about driving or taking transport after a few glasses of wine.
+Douro Valley tours include pickup and dropoff in Porto and a traditional Portuguese lunch.
+So, you don’t have to worry about driving or taking transport after a few glasses of wine.

 If you have a designated driver, you can consider renting a car in Porto and driving to the Douro Valley.
-The drive takes between 60 and 90 minutes and the scenery along the way is stunning.
+The scenic drive takes between 60 and 90 minutes.

 Driving gives you the flexibility to stop at some of the Douro Valley towns that are not well-serviced by public transport.
 For instance, the various viewpoints over the Douro river, and the villages of Lamego and Peso da Régua are impossible to reach without a car.